GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 50

+replication.refsEscalationSize
+:	Threshold for escalating to fetching refs/* instead of an list of individual
+	refs.
+Set to 0 or negative values for disabling the refs escalation mechanism altogether.
+	When set to a positive number N, the replication tasks having N or more refs would be translated into a fetch of refs/*.

+	Default: 0

 replication.excludeRefs
 :   Specify which refs should be excluded from git fetch calls.
 It can be provided
     more than once, and supports three formats: regular expressions, wildcard